mikhailsal/ai-proxy/README.md

 *   **Advanced Log Storage System**: SQLite-based log storage with full-text search, dialog grouping, and portable bundles for easy transfer and backup.
 *   **Structured Logging**: JSON-formatted logs for easy parsing and monitoring.
 *   **Containerized**: Ready to deploy with Docker and Docker Compose.
+*   **Logs UI and Analysis System**: A React-based UI and analysis system for the logs.

 ## Getting Started